Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Palatal rj: zorja, morje, škarje/škoar(i)je, odgovarjati

-• Kaikavian has 4 reflexes of Slavic yat (ě) : e, ie, ei, (i):
+• Kajkavian has 4 reflexes of Slavic yat (ě) : e, ie, ei, (i):

 • e.g. brieg, breg, breig, (brig)14

-• Kaikavian language does not belong to (Neo-)Stokavian group of languages (like Bosnian, Serbian, Croatian).
+• Kajkavian language does not belong to (Neo-)Stokavian group of languages (like Bosnian, Serbian, Croatian).
 It forms a distinct dialectal group different from Stokavian.
 More similar to Slovenian & West-Slavic languages, with which it shares its early development.

 • High degree of word borrowing from German and to a lesser degree from Hungarian and Latin.